 If you want to have your LeasePlan vehicle serviced you will need our Service and Repair Form.
 Print the form out, fill it in and hand it over to the repair shop.Service and Repair Form

 - Ensure that the manufacturer’s service intervals are complied with.

-- Only allow manufacturer-approved repair shops to perform maintenance work or wear-and-tear repairs.
+- Only allow our repair shop partners to perform maintenance work or wear-and-tear repairs.